-Then scroll down to IMAP and SMTP settings and enter the IP address of your IMAP and SMTP server, if its same server on which you are running roundcube, leave it as “localhost” and also specify other necessary parameters.
+Then scroll down to IMAP and SMTP settings and enter the IP address of your IMAP and SMTP server, if it’s the same server on which you are running Roundcube, leave it as “localhost” and also specify other necessary parameters.

 You can specify other settings according to your needs, once you are done, click on Create Config.

-- You should new see a message saying ”The config file was saved successfully into /var/www/html/roundcubemail/config directory of your Roundcube installation.”
+- You should now see a message saying ”The config file was saved successfully into /var/www/html/roundcubemail/config directory of your Roundcube installation.”
 Click on Continue.

 Roundcube Configuration File Created

 You can review your configuration from the Test config page as shown in the following screenshot.